auth0/docs/articles/integrations/azure-api-management/configure-auth0.md

 ![](/media/articles/integrations/azure-api-mgmt/auth0/api-config.png)

 When your API is ready, you'll be shown the **Quick Start** page for the API.
 Switch over to the **Machine to Machine Applications** tab.
-You'll see that Auth0 has also created and enabled a [Machine to Machine Application](/applications) for use with your API.
+You'll see that Auth0 has also created and enabled a [Machine to Machine Application](/applications/concepts/app-types-auth0) for use with your API.

 ![](/media/articles/integrations/azure-api-mgmt/auth0/api-nic.png)

 ## Step 2: Create a Connection

-After you've created your API and your Application, you'll need to create a [Connection](/applications/connections), which is a source of users.
-For the purposes of this example, we'll create a [Database Connection](/connections/database).

 ::: note
 If you already have a set of users, you may [import them](/extensions/user-import-export) or create a [custom database connection](https://auth0.com/docs/connections/database/mysql).